 Sacks' most recent book, Not in God's Name: Confronting Religious Violence became a top-ten Sunday Times bestseller in 2015.
 A whiteboard animation video on Jewish identity, "Why I Am a Jew," also created in 2015, has logged more than one million views online.

 The Templeton Prize

 Established in 1972 by the late global investor and philanthropist Sir John Templeton, the Prize is a cornerstone of the John Templeton Foundation’s international efforts to serve as a philanthropic catalyst for discoveries relating to the Big Questions of human purpose and ultimate reality.
-For example, many of the most notable relevant visions of Msgr.
-Prof. Tomáš Halík correlate in various ways to previous Prize Laureates.

 The monetary value of the Prize is set always to exceed the Nobel Prizes to underscore Templeton's belief that benefits from discoveries that illuminate spiritual questions can be quantifiably more vast than those from other worthy human endeavors.

 Everyone is a potential nominator for the Templeton Prize.
 Visit http://www.templetonprize.org/nomination.html for nomination details.